 Bacteria use these genetic sequences to “remember” each specific virus that attacks them.

 They do this by incorporating the virus’ DNA into their own bacterial genome.
 This viral DNA ends up as the spacers in the CRISPR sequence.
 This method then gives the bacteria protection or immunity when a specific virus tries to attack again.

 Accompanying CRISPR are genes that are always located nearby, called Cas (CRISPR-associated) genes.

-Once activated, these genes make special proteins known as enzymes that seem to have co-evolved with CRISPR.
+Once activated, these genes make special enzymes that seem to have co-evolved with CRISPR.
 The significance of these Cas enzymes is their ability to act as “molecular scissors” that can cut into DNA.

 To recap: in nature, when a virus invades bacteria, its unique DNA is integrated into a CRISPR sequence in the bacterial genome.
 This means that the next time the virus attacks, the bacteria will remember it and send RNA and Cas to locate and destroy the virus.

 While there are other Cas enzymes derived from bacteria that cut out viruses when they attack bacteria, Cas9 is the best enzyme at doing this in animals.
-The widely-known term CRISPR-Cas9 refers to a Cas variety being used to cut animal (and human) DNA.
+The term CRISPR-Cas9 refers to a Cas variety being used to cut animal (including human) DNA.